ArceusMaster0493/hkoi/README.md

 A repository to store my HKOI Judge codes.

 ### notes
+* Mxx0x refers to the Valentine's Day series which began in 2015.
+All tasks are related to someone you love.
-* MxxAx refers to the April Fool's Contest series.
+* MxxAx refers to the April Fool's Contest series which began in 2016.
 The tasks in the series are rather challenging.

 ### current finished projects
 * DSE Exercises (dse)